doublez13/docker-swarm-example-setup/README.md

 We create that network here.
 `docker network create --driver overlay web-servers`
 If the network connecting your nodes is not private, the `--opt encrypted` flag can be used to encrypt the traffic.
+A small encryption benchmark can be found [here](https://github.com/doublez13/docker-swarm-example-setup/issues/1).

 ## Traefik: